 Definition of Light Reaction

-It is the first phase of photosynthesis, where it derives cellular energy, i.e. ATP and NADPH from the light energy, i.e. sunlight and thus also refers to as “Photochemical phase”.
-The light reaction is a stage which involves oxidation of single water molecule into half oxygen molecule.
-Therefore, splitting of two water molecules will result in a release of one oxygen molecule.
+It is the first phase of photosynthesis, where a plant derives cellular energy, i.e. ATP and NADPH, from the light energy, i.e. sunlight.
+The photochemical phase or light reaction is a stage that involves the oxidation of a single water molecule into half oxygen molecule.

 - Absorption of light energy coming from sunlight.

 - Release of oxygen into the atmosphere